h595855/dat110-project2-startcode/README.md

 The start of the implementation of the IoT-system can be found in the `no.hvl.dat110.iotsystem` package.

-The class `Client.java` contains an implementation of the methods needed for implementing the sensor and display clients that can connect to the broker.
+The class `Client.java` in the `no.hvl.dat110.client` package contains an implementation of the methods needed for implementing the sensor and display clients that can connect to the broker.

 The class `Common.java` contains the port number that can be used for connecting clients to the broker server.

 The principle of the sensor-display application is shown below

 ![](assets/markdown-img-paste-2020021814081969.jpg)

+**IMPORTANT NOTE:** the sensor and the display will be clients (and users) and you can for instance use `"display"` and `"sensor"` as the user names.

 #### Sensor device implementation